 Once again existential therapy can help, in terms of resolving this conflict, by encouraging clients to learn to appreciate and experience the joy of everyday pleasures, including love, without having to hide behind false illusions of foreverness and perfectness, which ultimately results in unnecessary emotional pain (Claessens, 2009).
 Thus, as living involves dying to a degree, loving involves losing.
-One of the goals of counselling then could be to help the client with acceptance of the paradoxes inherent in truly living and loving.
+One of the goals of counselling then could be to help the client with acceptance of the paradoxes inherent in fully living and truly loving.

 The fear of intimacy is also linked to the notion of identity.
 One fears losing themselves to another, especially if their sense of identity has been freshly, or painfully carved out.
 But what if finding yourself involves losing yourself to a degree?
 (McGinley, 2011).
-Is it possible that in isolation, we are not truly able to be ourselves anyway, and that it is only in relation to others that we are able to distinguish our own unique silhouette?
+Is it possible that in isolation, we are not truly able to be ourselves anyway, and that it is only in relation to others that we are able to distinguish our own, unique silhouette?

-Yalom (1980) spoke of three types of isolation; interpersonal, intrapersonal and existential isolation.
+Yalom (1980) spoke of three types of isolation; interpersonal (person to person), intrapersonal (within oneself) and existential isolation.
 The latter refers to “the reality that we are unable to ever fully overcome our isolation” (Hoffman, 2009).
 In therapy, clients may feel the force of this paradox when dealing with issues involving their personal relationships.
 Because while the fact of isolation may be terrifying to some, the prospect of fully relating to another being as your ‘authentic self’ involves an entirely other set of hazards.
 For in relating to someone as your authentic self, the possibility of being rejected involves deep, emotional risk.
 No wonder, many people hold a part of themselves back, even in their supposedly most personal relationships.
 And wonder furthermore, why they feel the ache of isolation even when they are in company.

 Existential therapy talks about different ways of being in relation to others.
 One can choose to share a carefully selected version of oneself, and to relate to the other as less than a whole being as well, the I-It way of relating.
 Or one can choose to both be their authentic selves in relation, and see the other in their entirety as well, the I-Thou relationship (Buber, 1970 as cited in Hoffman, 2009).

 A therapist may help their client to examine their relationships and question the types of relationships they have chosen so far, and if they are unhappy with them, to explore other ways of being with others.
 This is a very important aspect of life as relationships are among our most important sources of meaning in life.
-Without meaningful, authentic relationships, human beings are like plants without water and sun, we cease to exist in any meaningful way.
+Without meaningful, authentic relationships, human beings are like plants without water and sun, we cease to thrive in any meaningful way.

 Which brings us to the dilemma of meaningless.
 If one clings to old ideals, beliefs, ways of being as if for dear life, then there must be a very good reason.
 Because the problem to be tackled, with the help of the therapist, lies in not just helping a client to discard old, no longer useful belief systems but in facing the inevitable question which then arises which is, What now?!
 It is not simply enough to discard the old self, without, at least having some idea about what this new self is going to be.
 Of course, this is not always possible and thus, a person can experience a period of time in which they must exist without the (some might say illusory) solidity of a definable set of values, beliefs, goals, and/or meaning.
 What the existentialist Victor Frankl termed an existential vacuum (Corey, 2009).

-This middle path, whilst sounding quite mundane with its connotations of middle-of-the-roadness, is actually quite revolutionary when used in therapeutic application for “the middle path lies between the suppression and the venting of emotions” (p.116).
+This middle path, whilst sounding quite mundane with its connotations of middle-of-the-roadness, is actually quite revolutionary when used in therapeutic application, for “the middle path lies between the suppression and the venting of emotions” (p.116).
 It offers acceptance and relief from the anxiety of the question of living with dying, of existing in isolation and in relation to others, of living with the self that you choose and the self that you shed, of accepting the freedom of living on the edge of the void and finally, finding meaning in living, loving and being.

-In counselling the existential therapist has three main goals they hope to achieve in order to assist their client.
-Helping the client find their own truth, helping the client find their own perspective and meaning in relation to their life, and to support the client to absorb these reflections and discoveries and in doing so construct a more authentic way of being in the world.
+In counselling, the existential therapist has three main goals they hope to achieve in order to assist their client.
+Helping the client find their own truth, helping the client find their own perspective and meaning in relation to their life, and to support the client to absorb these reflections and discoveries and in doing so, construct a more authentic way of being in the world.

 Acceptance of the givens of existence, like the four described above, can go a long way towards achieving these ends for the client.
 With a focus on the therapeutic relationship, being present with the client, taking a non-expert, non-judgmental and compassionate approach, an existential counsellor attempts to help facilitate change in a client that can be truly revolutionary and long lasting.
 Whilst not focusing on symptoms and behaviours can seem counterintuitive to today’s therapist, existential therapy aims to address the underlying truths or facts of existence, which can be extremely liberating and healing.